 What experience and skills are in demand for on-demand nursing?

-The best specialities for an agency nurse is the one with high demand and high pay.
-A high demand translates to more jobs and more locations.
-It makes it easier to find a job in a place where you want to live.
+The best speciality for an agency nurse is the one with high demand and high pay.
+At the start of 2024, the most in-demand nurses for agency work are those with ICU, CCU, Midwifery, Operating Theatre (scrub, scout and anaesthetics), and ED experience.
+A high demand translates to more jobs and more locations to choose from.
+And these factors typically make it easier to find a job in a place where you live / want to live.

-All nursing specialities play an important role in supporting the community.
-Societal factors play an important role in creating trends, for example, Australia’s ageing population implies more demand for aged care nursing.
+Nevertheless, all nursing specialities play an important role in supporting the community.
+Societal factors play an important role in creating trends; for example, Australia’s ageing population implies more demand for aged care nursing, and we’ll continue to see this increase in demand over the course of the next decade.

-Mental health nursing is a sector likely to suffer from staffing shortages in the future.
+Mental health nursing is a sector likely to suffer from staffing shortages and we’re already seeing increasing demand from facilities for nurses with experience in this specialty.
 The prevalence of mental health issues, COVID-19 lockdowns and the stigma around mental health issues make this field rewarding and fulfilling.

 By the very nature of specialities like ICU, CCN, Paediatrics, Neonatal and Midwifery, these specialities are always in demand.